oceanprotocol/operator-service/README.md

-     DEFAULT_NAMESPACE = namespace which will run the jobs X-API-KEY = if defined, when downloading a compute output, will add X-API-KEY header (used for IPFS auth) CLIENT-ID = if defined, when downloading a compute output, will add CLIENT-ID header (used for IPFS auth)
+     DEFAULT_NAMESPACE = namespace which will run the jobs X-API-KEY = if defined, when downloading a compute output, will add X-API-KEY header (used for IPFS auth) CLIENT-ID = if defined, when downloading a compute output, will add CLIENT-ID header (used for IPFS auth) LOG_CFG and LOG_LEVEL = define the location of the log file and logging level, respectively

 ### Testing